Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

-\textbf{Implementation Details.} We poison the retriever $\phi_{w}(\cdot)$ for 10 epochs at batch size 96 using a learning rate of $1\times 10^{-5}$.
-The temperature parameter $\tau$ is set to $0.1$ and $\lambda$ is $0.1$ and then decays to $0.05$ in the latter half of training \cite{struppek2023rickrolling}.
-For the retrieval setup, we follow the default settings from \cite{blattmann2022retrieval} that retrieve the nearest $4$ neighbors from the image database, along with the input textual embeddings as conditional inputs.
-To achieve class-specific attacks, we randomly choose certain classes from the ImageNet database as target categories and compute their entropy of confidences provided by a DenseNet-121 classifier $f_{aux}(\cdot)$ \cite{huang2017densely} to select toxicity surrogates.
+\textbf{Implementation Details.} We follow the default settings from \cite{blattmann2022retrieval} that retrieve the nearest $4$ neighbors from the database.
+For class-specific attacks, we randomly choose classes from ImageNet as target categories and conduct entropy selection based on the confidences of a DenseNet-121 classifier $f_{aux}(\cdot)$ \cite{huang2017densely}.
+We set $|\mathbf{v}_{tar}|=4$ to achieve a low poisoning rate and enhance attack imperceptibility in class-specific attacks.
 For T2I synthesis, we feed $t_{tar}$ into Stable Diffusion v1.5 \cite{rombach2022high} and insert only four generated images into the database as toxicity surrogates.
 Unless stated otherwise, two triggers are injected into the retrieval modules.
-Please see Appendix B for more details.
+See Appendix \ref{app:more_details} for more details.

-\textbf{Evaluation Metrics.} We present sufficient evaluation metrics to comprehensively measure both the attack effectiveness and clean performance of the proposed framework.
-Metrics to assess the attack performance are as follows: \begin{itemize} \item Attack Success Rate (ASR).
+\textbf{Evaluation Metrics.} We measure the attack effectiveness by: (1) Attack Success Rate (ASR).
 For class-specific attacks, we calculate the proportion of images classified into the target category by a pre-trained ResNet-50 \( f_{eval}(\cdot) \) \cite{he2016deep}.
-For text-specific attacks, we follow the evaluation protocol in \cite{zhang2024benchmarking} and query the cutting-edge Qwen2-VL \cite{Qwen2VL} with a fixed template (see Appendix for details), to judge whether the generation aligns with the target prompt. \item CLIP-Attack.
-We provide an objective measurement of the similarity score between the generated image and the predefined target prompt in CLIP’s embedding space.
+For text-specific attacks, we follow the evaluation protocol in \cite{zhang2024benchmarking} and query Qwen2-VL \cite{Qwen2VL} to judge whether the generated image aligns with the target prompt.
+(2) CLIP-Attack.
+We provide the similarity score between the generated image and predefined target prompt in CLIP’s embedding space.